hpc-gridware/clusterscheduler/doc/markdown/man/man1/submit.include.md

 *set* (default if nothing else is specified).
 The binding strategy is applied by xxQS_NAMExx.
 How this is achieved depends on the underlying hardware architecture of the execution host where the submitted job will be started.

-On Solaris 10 hosts a processor set will be created where the job can exclusively run in.
+On Solaris hosts a processor set will be created where the job can exclusively run in.
 Because of operating system limitations at least one core must remain unbound.
 This resource could of course used by an unbound job.

 On Linux hosts a processor affinity mask will be set to restrict the job to run exclusively on the selected cores.
 The operating system allows other unbound processes to use these cores.
 Please note that on Linux the binding requires a Linux kernel version of 2.6.16 or greater.
 It might be even possible to use a kernel with lower version number but in that case additional kernel patches have to be applied.
-The *loadcheck* tool in the utilbin directory can be used to check if the hosts capabilities.
+The `loadcheck` tool in the utilbin directory can be used to check if the hosts capabilities.
 You can also use the `-sep` in combination with `-cb` of qconf(5) command to identify if xxQS_NAMExx is able to recognize the hardware topology.